 If you’re Confused About Mortgage Life Insurance, You’re Not Alone

-It’s probably important to you that your family remains in your home mortgage free if you die and that they have all the financial resources they need to fulfill the dreams you established together.
+It’s probably important to you that your family remains in your home mortgage free if you die.
+You probably want them to have all the financial resources required to fulfill the dreams you established together.

 If that is true, then it is vitally important to us that we help you wrap proper guarantees around those dreams.
-We’re very passionate about this because, although we’ve walked with our clients in their successes, we’ve also seen others lives ruined through decisions made without proper plans.
+We’re very passionate about this because we’ve seen the benefits that insurance brings.
+Unfortunately, we’ve also seen others lives ruined through lack of proper coverage.

-None of our schooling prepared us for making important decisions about home ownership, mortgages, life insurance & other financial planning matters.
+None of our schooling prepared us for home ownership, mortgages, life insurance & other financial planning matters.
 If you find a lot of this overwhelming, it’s so easy to have the wool pulled over your eyes.

 The CBC Marketplace Exposé